-They limit the amount of daily visitors to provide the most intimate and memorable experience – and this makes a huge difference!
+They limit the number of daily visitors to provide the most intimate and memorable experience – and this makes a huge difference!
 It allowed us to enjoy the canyon without being elbow to elbow with other people, plus it was totally easy to get pictures with nobody in the background.

 Inside the canyon, there was a person playing the guitar and hearing the sound resonate through the canyon really added to the magical atmosphere (my husband thought it was a bit cliche, but I liked it)

 Another touch that we loved was that the guides inside the canyon were so helpful in taking our pictures and suggesting angles that I wouldn’t have thought of otherwise.
-They even advise on best camera settings!
+They even advise on the best camera settings!

 Antelope Canyon X by Taadidiin Tours

 Hiking Tour Fee: $40 USD (this is what we went for)

 No tripods or large bags allowed